SAP ERP Sales & Distribution

 Shortcuts in Transaction Codes

-To save time in transferring between screens when you call up a transaction, you can utilize the shortcut commands shown in below table.
+To save time in transferring between screens when you call up a transaction, you can utilize the shortcut commands shown in the below table.
 The following function keys allow for additional shortcuts:

 These function codes are to be used from a specific field—for example, from the customer group field.
 Pressing Fl gives you the Help screen, as shown in above figure.
 RThe Help dialog box may be displayed differently based upon the user settings.
 To change the display options of the Help screen, select the menu from the SAP easy access screen [S000] Help I Settings as shown in below figure.